Skip to content

 Grasshopper is a small business phone system designed with startups and solopreneurs in mind.
 Every plan comes with at least one extension, which lets you forward incoming calls to any number of your choice.

-Grasshopper also doesn’t have several features most businesses need from their phone service.
-There are no call summaries, no call recording tools, and worse, no ways to automate repetitive tasks through integrations.
+Grasshopper also doesn’t have several features most businesses need from their phone service; there are no call summaries, no call transcripts, and no way to automate repetitive tasks through integrations.

 Key features of Grasshopper